 OUR MISSION IS TO EMPOWER COMMUNITIES SUFFERING FROM FOOD INSECURITY AND WATER SCARCITY WITH THE SUSTAINABLE FOOD PRODUCTION TECHNOLOGY OF AQUAPONICS.
 PAYING THE KNOWLEDGE FORWARD THROUGH EDUCATION IS ESSENTIAL TO CREATING AN ABUNDANT FUTURE.

-We utilize a long-term educational impact model focused on paying the knowledge forward across future generations.
-By constructing environmentally sustainable organic food systems that require no soil – families can produce a faster harvest of pesticide-free and nutrient-rich outputs such as vegetables, fruits, and herbs – while using significantly less water, space, and energy than traditional agriculture.
+By constructing food systems that recirculates water and requires no soil – communities can produce chemical and pesticide-free outputs such as edible fish, vegetables, fruits, and herbs – while using significantly less water, space, and energy than traditional agriculture.

 What is Aquaponics?

 Aquaponics is a self-sustaining food production ecosystem that functions on the core interactions of fish, plants and bacteria.
 Simply put, fish and their waste provide fresh nutrition for plants that grow entirely in recirculating water – with no soil required!

 A diverse range of direct outputs include edible fish, vegetables, fruits, herbs and flowering plants.

 Aquaponics presents key advantages, resource saving techniques, and a life-changing forward impact that can be more beneficial than traditional agriculture or farming solely on aquaculture or hydroponic methods.